-Because of this, Baptists believe that a conversion to faith includes not only a turning towards Jesus but also a turning away from sin.
-This change in orientation is only accomplished throughout believing in the saving death of Jesus Christ.
-(Also see Can a Baptists Be a Godparent?)
+Because of this, Baptists believe that a conversion to faith includes not only a turning toward Jesus but also a turning away from sin.
+This change in orientation is only accomplished through believing in the saving death of Jesus Christ.
+(Also see Can a Baptist Be a Godparent?)

-Additionally, Baptists believe that repentance should also be an ongoing process in a believer’s life.
-However, unlike Catholics, this repentance is not a return to salvation, it is process that occurs when a Christian discovers that he or she is not living according to the standard of what the Bible teaches.
+Baptists also believe that repentance should be an ongoing process in a believer’s life.
+However, unlike Catholics, this repentance is not a return to salvation, it is a process that occurs when a Christian discovers that he or she is not living according to the standard of what the Bible teaches.
 (Also see Can Baptists Dance?)